AOKI123/java-lambda-ext/README.md

 # java-lambda-ext
-some lambda functions for java8 lambda extions
+some lambda functions for java8 lambda extensions